Baked Ziti

 • Italian seasoning: To keep this recipe simple, we use an Italian seasoning blend to season the sauce rather than several individual herbs and spices.

-• Ziti: Ziti is a smooth, tube-shaped pasta that is perfect for this cozy casserole.
-If you can’t find ziti pasta at your local store, you can use rigatoni, which is similar but has a ridged texture on the outside.
-Penne will also work in a pinch.
+• Ziti: This is a smooth, tube-shaped pasta that is perfect for this cozy casserole.
+If you can’t find ziti pasta at your local store, I’ve shared some of my favorite substitutions below!

 • Cheese: This hearty pasta casserole contains a blend of several cheeses: ricotta, mozzarella, and a shredded Italian cheese blend.